Geoscience (GEOS)

 Introduction for Physical Sciences majors to career options.
 Students will conduct independent research of selected firms or agencies.
 A required field trip to a major metropolitan area will provide knowledge opportunities and challenges of the technical job market.

-GEOS 129 PHYSICAL SCIENCE FOR THE ELEMENTARY AND MIDDLE GRADES TEACHER3 Credits
+GEOS 129 PHYSICAL SCIENCE FOR ELEMENTARY AND MIDDLE GRADES TEACHER3 Credits

 A laboratory oriented course intended to strengthen the physical science background of the elementary and middle grades teacher.